greenrobotllc/adserver/INSTALL_CENTOS_7.md

 `docker-compose down`
 `docker-compose up -d nginx mysql`

-8. Open up http://localhost in your web browser

-9. Create the adserver database and user.
+8. Create the adserver database and user.

 Example of creating a user with access to a new database